catalyst-cloud/catalystcloud-docs/source/kubernetes/appendix.rst

      - ``true``
      - ``true`` or ``false``
      - Install the Kubernetes Dashboard into the cluster.

+       Note: This feature is deprecated and scheduled for removal in v1.35.
+For more information, see :ref:`kubernetes-versions`.
    * - ``boot_volume_size``
      - Integer
      - ``20``